 - Bake at 150ºC for 10 minutes

 As long as preheating is concerned, I sometimes raise the temperature to 180ºC.
 This way, my OTG preheats real fast in just 5 minutes.
-Your oven, microwave or OTG maybe different.
+Your oven, microwave or OTG may be different.
 Therefore the preheating & baking time plus the temperature will differ.

 Tips for Crunchy Choco Chips Cookies

 We all want to bake perfect cookies.
 Isn’t it?
 Hence, you will have to follow the tips below.
 These are not just tips.
-They are valuable baking lessons learned after a series of failure.
+They are valuable baking lessons learned after a series of failures.
 I don’t want you, people, to go through the same.